 - Consider inviting a speaker to your event, such as a local community leader, disability advocate or person with lived experience of disability. - Reach out to special guests early to confirm their availability and any assistance they may need (e.g. carer, interpreter or catering requirements).

 Make it official

-- Register your event at www.idpwd.com.au - You have the option to keep your event private or advertise it on our community event calendar.
+• Register your event at www.idpwd.com.au

 Spread the word